fm4d/PyMarkovTextGenerator/README.md

 -----

 Start with creating Markov object.
 There are two optional arguments - prob and level.
 Default value for prob is
 True and it means, that you want to prioritize more frequent connections of words.
-Change in only if you are
+Level means depth of
-going for very random mishmash.
-Level means depth of Markov chains, I will try to explain it with this example.
+Markov chains, I will try to explain it with this example -

 ```python
 Example sentence: "Hello world and hello to everyone."